bitsmartinc/the-pushka-docs/README.rst

-A documentation and tutorial how to use the Pushka POS
+A documentation and tutorial how to use the Brodpay POS